 Then, just when you're thinking the grander vision displayed through the first three-quarters of "Homeworld" was just a tease, here comes that old feeling again.
 "New Language" opens with two minutes of driving, shifting rhythms under dynamic Howe solos, threatens briefly to falter in the early verses, but then follows through with a series of brief but varied and very energetic instrumental segments.
 Even bassist Squire, who for most of the album reverts back to his plodding '80s style, gets into it with a muscular riff that you're so glad to hear you don't even care that it sounds just a note or two off his memorable runs on the classic "Roundabout."

 Ultimately, The Ladder makes headway but doesn't completely succeed in resolving the internal musical tensions the band is trying to work through.
-It's evident that one camp within the band places adventurous musicianship first, while another clings to the illusion that they can recapture a broader, younger audience if they just compromise enough.
+It's evident that one camp within the band places adventurous musicianship first, while another clings to the illusion that they can recapture a broader, younger audience.

 Here's the deal I'd propose to Yes as a long-time fan: we'll accept that the '70s are over, if you'll accept that the '80s are, too.
 Another chart success on the scale of "Owner of a Lonely Heart" isn't in the cards, but there's still plenty of glory and satisfaction to be had playing music that challenges both the audience and the players.
 The Ladder has just enough of it to keep us waiting, wondering and hoping a little longer.